-The image lives in my memory, from a poster on an art room wall or in a studio at my community college in Bellevue, Washington.
+An image lives in my memory, from a poster on an art room wall or in a studio at my community college in Bellevue, Washington.
 There I studied with my early mentor, Ray Jensen, Pacific Northwest steel and bronze sculptor.
-The image on the poster was of a white stoneware bottle, simple, minimal—deeply carved by the potter into upright ridges and furrows circling the body.
+The image on was of a white stoneware bottle, simple, minimal—deeply carved by the potter into upright ridges and furrows circling the body.
 I must have gazed on that image repeatedly, for it has bubbled up now from my subconscious as being an influence for both my pottery and sculpture.

 When I moved to Boston to study at the School of the Museum of Fine Arts, I left behind a love for clay vessels and 7 years practice on the potters wheel.
 I took classes in life drawing and sculpting, welding, photography and art history, only once visiting the ceramics studio.